MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 *.egg

 # PyInstaller
-#  Usually these files are written by a python script from a template
+#  Usually these files are written by a Python script from a template
 #  before PyInstaller builds the exe, so as to inject date/other infos into it.
 *.manifest
 *.spec